rewardz/django_model_helpers/README.md

 Now try

-`team = Team.objects.first()`
+    team = Team.objects.first()

-`team.points`  <-- complex DB queries will happen, result will be returned `team.points`  <-- this time result is returned from cache (points function is not called `del team.points` <-- points value has been removed from cache `team.points`  <-- complex DB queries will happen, result will be returned
+* `team.points`  <-- complex DB queries will happen, result will be returned
+* `team.points`  <-- this time result is returned from cache (points function is not called
+* `del team.points` <-- points value has been removed from cache
+* `team.points`  <-- complex DB queries will happen, result will be returned

-set `readonly` parameter `False` to make the property writeable `team.editable_points = 88`
+set `readonly` parameter to `False` to make the property writeable

+`team.editable_points = 88`

-In this case the assigned value will replace the value stored in the cache `team.editable_points` returns 88
+In this case the assigned value will replace the value stored in the cache

-I am not use if its a good idea to make your cached property writable but its there if you need it.

-### Choices class
+`team.editable_points` returns 88

+I personally don't use the writable cached property option but might be useful to someone else

-This class was inspired by [Django Choices](https://pypi.python.org/pypi/django-choices/).
+### Choices class _inspired by [Django Choices](https://pypi.python.org/pypi/django-choices/)._

-Dealing with Django's `choices` attribute is a pain, for example
+Dealing with Django's `choices` attribute is a pain.

-Traditional way of implementing choices
+Here is a proper way of implementing choice field in Django

     class Student(models.Model):
         FRESHMAN = 'FR'